National Oceanic and Atmospheric Administration (NOAA), Commerce.

-Requests for additional information or copies of the information collection instrument and instructions should be directed to Douglas Potts, (978) 281-9341 or Douglas.Potts@noaa.gov.End Further Info End Preamble Start Supplemental Information
+Requests for additional information or copies of the information collection instrument and instructions should be directed to Douglas Potts, 978-281-9341 or Douglas.Potts@noaa.gov.

 This request is for an extension of a currently approved collection associated with the Atlantic surfclam and ocean quahog fisheries.
 National Marine Fisheries Service (NMFS) Greater Atlantic Region manages these fisheries in the Exclusive Economic Zone (EEZ) of the Northeastern United States through the Atlantic Surfclam and Ocean Quahog Fishery Management Plan (FMP).
 The Mid-Atlantic Fishery Management Council prepared the FMP pursuant to the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act).
-The regulations implementing the FMP are specified at 50 CFR part 648 subpart E.Start Printed Page 47911
+The regulations implementing the FMP are specified at 50 CFR part 648.

 The recordkeeping and reporting requirements at §§ 648.74, 648.75, and 648.76 form the basis for this collection of information.
 We request information from surfclam and ocean quahog individual transferable quota (ITQ) permit holders to issue ITQ permits and to process and track requests from permit holders to transfer quota share or cage tags.
 We also request information from surfclam and ocean quahog ITQ permit holders to track and properly account for surfclam and ocean quahog harvest shucked at sea.
 Because there is not a standard conversion factor for estimating unshucked product from shucked product, NMFS requires vessels that shuck product at sea to carry on board the vessel a NMFS-approved observer to certify the amount of these clams harvested.
 This information, upon receipt, results in an efficient and accurate database for management and monitoring of fisheries of the Northeastern U.S. EEZ.

 Georges Bank has been closed to the harvest of surfclams and ocean quahogs since 1990 due to red tide blooms that cause paralytic shellfish poisoning (PSP).
-In 2013, a portion of Georges Bank was reopened with certain restrictions.
-We request information from surfclam and ocean quahog ITQ permit holders who fish in the reopened portion of the Georges Bank Closed Area to ensure compliance with the Protocol for Onboard Screening and Dockside Testing in Molluscan Shellfish.
+We reopened a portion of the Georges Bank Closed Area starting in 2012 under certain conditions.
+We request information from surfclam and ocean quahog ITQ permit holders who fish in the reopened area to ensure compliance with the Protocol for Onboard Screening and Dockside Testing in Molluscan Shellfish.
 The U.S. Food and Drug Administration, the commercial fishing industry, and NMFS developed the PSP protocol to test and verify that clams harvested from Georges Bank continue to be safe for human consumption.
 The National Shellfish Sanitation Program adopted the PSP protocol at the October 2011 Interstate Shellfish Sanitation Conference.